4 things to know: Bills draft pick G O’Cyrus Torrence

 Call him ‘Cybo’

 Torrence was nicknamed “Cyborg” by his mother Demtrice.
-His size reminded her of a character from the DC Comics series Teen Titans on Cartoon Network.
+His oversized build reminded her of a character from the DC Comics series Teen Titans on Cartoon Network.

-The moniker morphed into “Cybo” as Torrence leaned out his body after weighing 420 pounds as a high school freshman.
+The moniker morphed into “Cybo” as Torrence leaned out his physique from weighing 420 pounds as a high school freshman.